-The gate to Aston Lane is roughly 300m from the house, via the access track running through the adjacent field.
-My intention has always been to have an automated gate there (though maybe not from day 1, depending on the budget) but that means:
+The gate to Aston Lane is about 350m from the house, via the access track running through the adjacent field.
+My intention has always been to have an automated gate there (though not from day 1, depending on the budget) but that means:

 - There needs to be a power supply sufficient to operate the gate and any other equipment located nearby.